 Day 12: Taroudant – Agadir - Essaouira ( 4 hours drive)

 Less than 1 hour drive from Taroudant lies Agadir and the wide beaches of Taghazout, famous for their surfing and warm currents.
-Our tailor made Morocco tour is now headed towards Essaouira folows the Atlantic coast, past surfer villages and summer resorts.
-Past Taghazout and its surfing beaches, the region lays claim to a windswept, untouched spot on the western coast with empty, golden beaches, clear blue sky and waves to surf on.
+Our tailor made Morocco tour is now headed towards Essaouira folows the Atlantic coast, past surfer villages and unspoilt beaches.
+Past Taghazout the region lays claim to a windswept, untouched spot on the western coast with empty, golden beaches, clear blue sky and waves to surf on.
 Or, you can choose to take the highway towards Marrakech and stop on the way to visit a

 500 year- old apiary

 where the owner will introduce you to traditional bee- growing, have you taste the different sorts of honey (our favorite must be argan honey) and invite you for an organic lunch in his home.
 As we approach the wind city, shepherds—very young boys or very old men—dressed in hooded djellabas tend flocks of sheep and goats.

 Before long, a curious town comes into sight, white cubic buildings with blue doors and windows.
 With its strong breezes, Essaouira

 is one of the world's top windsurfing and kite boarding spots.
 It has a lot more going for it though, besides water sports, glorious trading past and European military architecture.
 In recent years, the city has become a cultural center, a place where the calendar is studded with two world-class music festivals and galleries display internationally known local artists.
 Should you arrive before sunset, you can have a quiet walk on the vast beach, passing the impromptu soccer matches, out to the dunes where hooded horseback riders offer bonjours and a shimmering lagoon is filled with birds.